EmbroidePy/pyembroidery/README.md

 * CONTINGENCY_SEQUIN_REMOVE - Sets the sequin contingency to remove the commands completely.

 Sequins being written into files that do not support sequins can go several ways, the two typical methods are JUMP and STITCH, this means to replace the SEQUIN_EJECTs with JUMP.
 This will allow some machines to manually enable sequins for a particular section and interpret the JUMPs as stitches.
 It is known that some Barudan machines have this ability.
 The other typical mode is STITCH which will preserve viewable structure of the underlying pattern while destroying the information of where the JUMPs were.
 With the JUMPs some data will appear to be corrupted, with STITCHes the data will look correct except without the sequins but the information is lost and not recoverable.
 REMOVE is given for completeness, but it calls all SEQUIN_EJECT commands NO OPERATIONS as if they don't appear in the pattern at all.

+Tie On / Tie Off Contingency
+---
+While there's only NONE, and THREE_SMALL for contingencies here, both the tie-on and tie-off contingencies are setup to be forward compatabile with various other potential tie-on and tie-off methods.

 Units
 ---